Allal al-Fassi: Self-Criticism

-Self-Criticism (Al-Naqd al-Dhātī), published in 1952, has been described as his "most deeply thoughtful and original work" and "magnum opus".
+Self-Criticism (Al-Naqd al-Dhātī), published in 1952, has been described as his "most deeply thoughtful and original work" by the scholar Abdessamad Belhaj and "magnum opus" by the scholar Mohammed Hashas.
 It served as a guide to a would-be independent Morocco and its youth and elites.
 Self-Criticism was dedicated to his belief in the reform of the Moroccan mind as he believed authentic Islam had been corrupted by despotism, colonialism, and ignorance.
 In this book, he presented a blueprint of an Islamic state and society based in the movement of Muhammad Abduh.